Code of Student Conduct

 - Obstruction or disruption.
 Obstruction or disruption of:

-- Bullying is physical or verbal abuse, repeated over time, and involving a power imbalance between the aggressor and victim.
+(a) Bullying is severe or pervasive physical or verbal abuse, repeated over time, and involving a power imbalance between the aggressor and victim.

 - Cyber misconduct.
 Cyberstalking, cyberbullying, or online harassment.
 Use of electronic communications including, but not limited to, electronic mail, instant messaging, electronic bulletin boards, and social media sites to harass, abuse, bully, or engage in other conduct which harms, threatens, or is reasonably perceived as threatening the health or safety of another person.
 Prohibited activities include, but are not limited to, unauthorized monitoring of another's e-mail communications directly or through spyware, sending threatening e-mails, disrupting electronic communications with spam or by sending a computer virus, sending false messages to third parties using another's e-mail identity, nonconsensual recording of sexual activity, and nonconsensual distribution of a recording of sexual activity.